GENICOM

-GENICOM was an American manufacturer of computer printers, based in Chantilly, Virginia.
+GENICOM Corporation was an American manufacturer of computer printers, based in Chantilly, Virginia.
 The company operated from 1982 to 2003.

 The GE years

 In 1954, General Electric (GE) decided to decentralize the company into separate business units.
 After reorganizing the motors and controls groups, several products remained that did not fit into the new groups- these 'leftovers' were formed into the Specialty Control Department.